CALCZERO.COM

 Auto Loan Tips

-• Put down at least 20% to avoid being upside-down immediately - cars lose value faster than you pay down the loan.
-With less than 20% down, you'll owe more than the car is worth until year 3-4 of a 5-year loan.
+• Put down at least 20% to avoid being underwater for years - with less down, you'll owe more than the car is worth until year 3-4 of a 5-year loan, which traps you if you need to sell or trade in early.

 Dealer Tactics to Avoid